Need Help? Give us a call.

 Ultimately, whether becoming an Airbnb host is “worth it” depends on your economic goals, and how much time and effort you’re willing or able to put into your rental.

 Being an Airbnb host can certainly make you money, but it’ll cost you, too.
 Some costs to consider include:

 It’s best to keep your profit expectations conservative, especially if you’re not willing or able to contribute huge amounts of time and energy into your hosting gig.
 After all, for the vast majority of us, becoming an Airbnb host is intended to be a gig—not a full-time job, with full-time earning potential.

 For Slipp and her husband, being an Airbnb host makes sense for now, so they’ll keep doing it.
 But Slipp also genuinely enjoys the process of hosting, which she says is a must for potential future hosts.

-“I think for the Cape property, it’s definitely worth my time.
+“I think the Cape property is definitely worth my time.
 We make exactly enough to keep the house.
 We don’t overcharge for that place, we know how much we need to make, and that’s what we make to cover taxes and property expenses,” she says.
 “Down here [in Montgomery], we’ll do it as long as it’s working for us.
 It definitely is a lot of work for a smaller payoff, compared to the other property, but right now it’s working and it’s fun, and I really enjoy hosting people.”